YieumYoon/today-i-read/README.md

 # Today-I-Read ![Static Badge](https://img.shields.io/badge/in%20progress-red)

 Working on it...
 I will update this README file as I progress.
-Current version is not working properly.
+Current version(v2.0.0) is partially working.

 Today-I-Read is a simple mobile friendly website that allows you to create sharable image to use on social media after reading a book on a daily basis.